-All sites within FOWEY PRIMARY SCHOOL will assess the risks from all substances hazardous to health.
+Fowey Primary School will assess the risks from all substances hazardous to health.
 These are known as COSHH assessments and the arrangements for completing these are detailed below.
 Persons responsible for assessing risks are listed in Appendix 1.
 The responsibility includes:

-- 1. identifying all substances which need a COSHH assessment: - 2. undertaking COSHH assessments; - 3. ensuring that all actions identified in the assessments are implemented; - 4. ensuring that all relevant employees are informed about the COSHH assessments; - 5. check that new substances can be used safely before they are purchased;
+- identifying all substances which need a COSHH assessment: - undertaking COSHH assessments.

+- ensuring that all actions identified in the assessments are implemented. - ensuring that all relevant employees are informed about the COSHH assessments. - check that new substances can be used safely before they are purchased.